kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 		+ Take info from that
 		+ Try to make Rust driver (maybe by binding C and Rust or vice versa)
 	+ Try it on MacOS?
-		+ Apple claim any language can be used, let's put it to the test with Rust and maybe something else?
+		+ Apple claim any language can be used, let's put it to the test with Rust and maybe something else?- May not be feasible due to Apples OS protections but I could look for research etc that discusses
 	+ Write a driver that controls a generic computer mouse for Raspberry Pi 400

 + ### Discuss Results of Rust driver